vilihellsten/Angular-Azure-app-service/README.md

 # DevOps - Ohjelmistokehitysprosessin automatisointi

 Ohjelmistokehitysprosessin automatisointi kurssin harjoitusprojekti jonka tavoitteena on opiskella testauksen periaatteita sekä GitHubin eri työkalujen käyttöä.
-Harjoitustyö on tehty opettajan tarjoaman angular projektin pohjalle.
+Harjoitustyö on julkaistu Microsoft Azuressa.

 This project was originally generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.7.
 Since then, the Angular version has been updated to 15.2.